jaurrutia/phD-protocolo/README.md

 - Substrate and environmental influences
 - Experimental limitations in optical measurements

-The work builds on **effective medium theories, coherent scattering models, and T-matrix formalisms** to bridge the gap between ideal models and experimentally measurable signals.
+The work builds on **scattering theories formalisms** to bridge the gap between ideal models and experimentally measurable signals.

 ---